kuzzleio/documentation/src/sdk-reference/js/6/collection/validate-specifications/index.md

 ## Resolve

-Resolve to an object with the following properties:
+Resolve to an object which contain informations about the specifications validity.
+It contains the following properties:

 | Property    | Type    | Description |
 |--------------|---------|-------------|